Skip to Content

 My Toshiba TV Screen Is Black: Fix The Blank Display Here

 Do you try to power on your Toshiba TV, but the screen goes black?
-Does the issue also occur when the TV is on, and the audio is coming out of it?
-Don’t panic: this guide will explain why you see a black screen on your TV and the different ways to fix the issue.
+Does the issue also occur when the TV is on and the audio is coming out of it?

 Why has my Toshiba TV gone black?